CVENT

 Confusing Entry Point

-The "sparkle" icon on the FAB was too small and not understood, causing users to miss the feature.
+The AI sparkle icon on the FAB was too small and not understood, causing users to miss the feature entirely.

 point number two

-The copy for "session goals" was unclear, reducing user confidence.
+The copy for the session goals section was unclear, reducing user confidence.

 point number three